matplotlib/mplcairo/README.rst

 - cairo≥1.12 (needed for mesh gradient support),
 - a C++ compiler with C++17 support, e.g. GCC≥7.1.

-Such dependencies are available on conda and conda-forge.
+Such dependencies are available on conda and conda-forge, although the conda-forge build of cairo is (on my setup) ~2× slower than a “native” build.
 Using conda, the following commands will build and install mpl_cairo.

 .. code-block:: sh